Supporting Your Child

 Set Realistic Expectations for Yourself as a Parent

-When it comes the treatment of young adults, one of the most important things you can do for yourself is to have realistic expectations about your child’s progress.
+When it comes to the treatment of young adults, one of the most important things you can do for yourself is to have realistic expectations about your child’s progress.

 It is incredibly important for parents to realize and remind themselves that therapy isn’t going to “fix” their child and make all their problems miraculously go away once they start.
 Therapy is a progressive process that takes time but that can help your child learn how to cope with problems and issues in a healthy way.